Servus-Altissimi/Servus-Altissimi/README.md

 I run **Constringo**, a one-man business providing hosting and related technical services.
 I build things that are fast and reliable, not flashy and slow.

+- **Web Scraping**
+  Writing cream of the crop scrapers able to extract data efficiently and organized.
+Using various techniques and tools (Selenium, Thirtyfour).

 - **Networking**
   Elaborate work with network stacks, protocols, and infrastructure.